dangitstam/topic-rnn/README.md

 # TopicRNN: A Recurrent Neural Network with Long-Range Semantic Dependency
+Currently, it is not clear to me if this model can work.
+After preliminary experiments and observations it doesn't seem like this architecture can learn latent topics very well.
+So for now, it will be archived.

 Implementation of Dieng et al.'s [TopicRNN](https://arxiv.org/abs/1611.01702): a neural topic model & RNN hybrid that learns global semantic dependencies via latent topics and local, syntatic dependencies through an RNN.

 ## Model Details